 "But why would I waste my time AND their time basically saying 'No, you suck — and here's why?'
 It hurts their feelings, and wastes my time!"

 "Uh, but you're spending time right now talking about it," my husband pointed out, which was a good point.
-I wrote the submitter back, gently explaining the ways in which the submission wasn't good.
+I wrote the submitter back, gently explaining the ways in which the submission wasn't a fit for us content-wise, and urging them to read Offbeat Bride's submissions page for more information.

 And now I'm spending even more time to ask you all: